PRESIDENTIAL Pros & Cons – Part Three (1837-1849)

 POWER OF THE ATOM

 Democritus, the ancient Greek philosopher, first came up with the concept of atoms as the building blocks of the universe, but it wasn’t till the 1600’s that Newton and other scientists began to really investigate this inner universe.
-The radioactive element Radium, and it’s rather adverse side effects, were first discovered by Madame Curry in 1898.
+The radioactive element Radium, and it’s rather adverse side effects, were first discovered (accidentally) by Madame Marie Curry in 1898.
 Ernest Rutherford identified the phenomenon on a molecular level and realized that radioactive elements were an incredible source of untapped power.

 Then, as with practically every other invention in the history of mankind, it soon became apparent that atomic power could be weaponized.
 Because of course it was.
+After all, what’s the point of scientific progress if we can’t find more ways to murder each other?

 In 1914, H.G.
 Wells’s book “The World Set Free” featured atomic weapons and in 1924, Winston Churchill warned of the very real possibility.
 Then in 1938, Leo Szilard, a German scientist who had recently fled the Nazis, theorized that splitting an atom could lead to an incredible chain reaction.